The Wildlife Project

 SALAMANDERS/NEWTS:

 Alvarez, J. A., and J. T. Wilcox.
-In Prep.
-The ecological context of size extremes at metamorphosis in the California tiger salamander.
+2022.
+Ecological context of size extremes at metamorphosis in the California tiger salamander (Ambystoma californiense).
+The Southwestern Naturalist 67:126-132.
+PDF

 Alvarez, J. A., J. T. Marty, K. Christopherson, P. Craig, D. Weber, and C. D. Vang.
 2021.
-An unanticipated ecological trap: entrapment of the California tiger salamander in technogenic structures as a confounding stressor for a thretened species.
-Herpetological Review (In Press - Ocotober 2021).
+An unanticipated ecological trap: entrapment of the California tiger salamander in technogenic structures as a confounding stressor for a threatened species.
+Herpetological Review 52:274–278.
+PDF

 Wilcox, J. T., G. E. Padgett-Flohr, J. R. Johnson, and J. A. Alvarez.
 2015.
 Possible phenotypic influence of superinvasive alleles on larval California tiger salamanders (Ambystoma californiense).
 American Midland Naturalist 173:168–175.
 PDF